 When an Rh-negative woman becomes pregnant with an Rh-positive fetus (which can occur when the father's blood is Rh-positive), the pregnant woman's immune system makes antibodies that can destroy the fetus's blood in a future pregnancy.
 This antibody response is called Rh sensitization and occurs only if the fetus's blood mixes with the pregnant woman's, which can happen during birth.

 To prevent Rh sensitization during pregnancy, you must have an Rh immunoglobulin injection if you are Rh-negative.
 This is done during your pregnancy and after delivery to protect the fetus of a future pregnancy.

-Immunoglobulin is sometimes used to treat idiopathic thrombocytopenic purpura (ITP), an immune disorder in which the body attacks the cells responsible for blood clotting (platelets), resulting in bleeding.
-The cause of ITP is not known (idiopathic).
+Immunoglobulin is sometimes used to treat immune thrombocytopenic purpura (ITP), an immune disorder in which the body attacks the cells responsible for blood clotting (platelets), resulting in bleeding.
+The cause of ITP is not known.